 How much money will you need to retire comfortably in Canada?

-Since RRSPs are one of the main pillars of retirement income alongside government-sponsored pension plans and workplace pensions, investing inside your RRSP can significantly impact your ability to retire on your own terms.
+Since RRSPs are one of the main pillars of retirement income alongside government-sponsored pension plans and workplace pensions, investing in your RRSP can significantly impact your ability to retire on your own terms.

 This guide will cover how much RRSP you should have by age 40, how to calculate retirement income needs, and more.